 Blanch tomatoes in boiling water and remove skins.
 Cut tomatoes in half crosswise, remove seeds as appropriate and chop.
 Place chopped tomatoes into large stainless steel cooking pot.
 Mix in sugar and stir well.
 Let stand for 10 minutes, stirring occasionally.
 Then cook tomatoes and sugar at medium to medium-low heat for approx 15 min.
-Mix in salt, pepper and paprika and continue cooking to desired thickness.
-Approx 15 – 30 min.
+Mix in salt, pepper and paprika and continue cooking to desired thickness, approx 15 – 30 min.
 Don’t forget to stir mixture occasionally while cooking to prevent scorching.
 Makes two cups.

 Added ingredients for taste can be a slice of lemon or a few leaves of basil.
 Also, cinnamon to taste.
 Some like a zesty taste — add a little Bell Pepper!

 This Tomato Jam can be stored in the refrigerator for several weeks as is.
 I’ve also poured the hot jam into clean glass pint canning jars and sealed with hot canning lids to store in the frig for winter use.
 Not sure how well it will keep long-term, but I thought it was worth a try.